 Ever wonder what it takes to become a creative leader at a world-famous agency?
 We sat down with Patrick Maravilla – a writer and creative director with an incredible journey to the top.

 Patrick Maravilla captivates the crowd at a packed Industry Hero Event.
 Photography by Andrew Pieroni.

 A Little Bit About Patrick

-An avid supporter of the advertising industry, Patrick sees it as a place where art meets business.
+An avid supporter of the advertising industry, Patrick sees it as a place where are meets business.

 Confession Three: Mind Your Network

-“When I got out of ad school I was super competitive—I wanted to sell every brief, I wanted to produce every commercial, I wanted to be the writer that wrote the headline that got into the award show annuals or I wanted to be the writer that wrote the commercial that did this and that—and I think that cost me.
-I missed out a lot of good friendships and good relationships because of that.
-I had my priorities a little bit mixed up.”
+“When I got out of ad school I was super competitive—I wanted to sell every brief, I wanted to produce every commercial, I wanted to be the writer that wrote the headline that got into the awards annuals or I wanted to be the writer that wrote the commercial that did this or that—and I think that cost me.
+I missed out on a lot of good friendships and good relationships because of that.
+I had my priorities a little mixed up.”

 Confession Four: A Great Mentor

-“I try to learn from everyone—and I think creatives by nature like to feel like they’re appreciated (you do that from getting positive reinforcement)—so if you find yourself growing under someone and looking at things and doing things better and different, it’s probably a good idea to stay close to that person.
+“I try to learn from everyone—and I think creatives by nature like to feel they’re appreciated (you do that from getting positive reinforcement)—so if you find yourself growing under someone and looking at things better and different, it’s probably a good idea to stay close to that person.
 You should be able to learn from everyone and everyone should be your mentor.
-Even now I’m senior but i still look at people that I work with and say 'Oh, thats a good idea' or 'Oh, that’s a good way to do that.'"
+Even now I’m senior but I still look at people that I work with and way ‘Oh, that’s a good idea,’ or ‘Oh, that’s a good way to do that.'”

 Now, Patrick Maravilla is the copywriter and creative director for dozens of award-winning advertising campaigns including big-time Super Bowl TV commercials with stars like LeBron James, Paul Rudd and Seth Rogen.
 See some of them below!